General Requirements, effective Fall 2015

 Master of Arts in Statistics (M.A.)

-Candidates for the M.A. degree in statistics must complete 30 semester hours of approved course work and must either complete an original thesis and defend it in a public oral examination or perform satisfactorily on the 2nd-year Ph.D. comprehensive examinations and complete a major project.
+Candidates for the M.A. degree in statistics must complete 30 semester hours of approved course work and must either complete an original thesis and defend it in a public oral examination or perform satisfactorily on the Ph.D. comprehensive examinations and complete a major project.

 Ph.D. in Statistics